KathleenDollard/command-line-api-starfruit/System.CommandLine.ReflectionModel/Notes.md

 To address this, the problem a few known commonalities and examples (this list will likely extend):

-* Attribute (Attributes in Reflection and Roslyn, child values in JSON)
+* Attribute (Attributes in Reflection and Roslyn, child values in JSON, not used in OptDoc)
   * Bool (presence of attribute is generally sufficient for true)
   * String
-* Strings (grabbing meaning from names, happily this is universal)
+* Strings (grabbing meaning from names, happily this is universal. )

 A strategy is a single type of rule like: determining if a name has the "Arg" suffix Strategies (might rename to StrategySet) is a collection of strategies and the logic for combining them.
 The logic differs by rule type, but includes